flynn-nrg/tornado-amiga/manual/Music.md

 Now let's take a look at what we did in the ```blur``` example to play music:

-We have the two versions of our music in the data directory:
+We have the compressed version of our music in the data directory:

 ```
 thunderball:blur mmendez$ ls -la data/brut*
--rw-r--r--  1 mmendez  staff   966447 23 Jun 15:12 data/brut_blur.mp3
 -rw-r--r--  1 mmendez  staff  1185880 18 Aug 15:56 data/brut_ddpcm.tndo
 ```